GovTechSG/seed-documentation/announcements.md

 # Announcements

-?> We are currently testing macOS 14 (Sonoma) compatibility with SEED.
-Official support will come after our internal tests.
-Access to SEED remains unaffected, but compliance controls may need time to adapt if you upgrade to macOS 14.
-We recommend waiting before upgrading if possible.
+?> We are in the final stages of testing macOS 14 (Sonoma) compatibility with SEED.
+If the testing proceeds as planned, we anticipate introducing official support as early as next week.
+While we continue these tests, access to SEED remains uninterrupted.
+Please be aware that compliance controls may need minor adjustments upon upgrading to macOS 14.
+We recommend holding off on the upgrade if feasible, ensuring a smoother transition when our support is fully in place.

 | <div style="width:150px"><b>Date</b></div>  | Announcement |
 | --- | --- |